Key Points

 Up to 21% weight loss in trial participants

-Improvements seen in blood sugar, liver fat content and waist circumference
+Improvements seen in blood sugar, liver fat content and waist circumference.

 How does Mazdutide work?